saeid-aminjafari/saeid-aminjafari.github.io/_pages/talks.md

 ## Talks:
 Australian Bureau of Meteorology (Melbourne, March 2023 - virtual):  Monitoring Water Levels in Lakes from Space

-Surface Water and Ocean Topography (SWOT) Calibration and Validation Group (June 2023 - virtual): Opportunity of Using Existing
+Surface Water and Ocean Topography (SWOT) Calibration and Validation Group (Oct 2022 & June 2023 - virtual): Opportunity of Using Existing
 Gauges Network in Sweden for SWOT Cal/Val.